In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 2. Loop function

 The Loop feature in Flowkey worked as an excellent tool.
 Let me share my experience.
-When I was struggling with a few parts of a song while practicing, with the help of Loop mode, I was able to loop that specific part and learn it accurately.
+When I struggled with a few parts of a song while practicing, with the help of Loop mode, I could loop that specific part and learn it accurately.

 By looping in Flowkey, the video that shows a real person playing the song on a piano also gets looped.
 Hence, you get to see the hand movements accurately and repeatedly so that you’ll know exactly how to play that specific note.